saiashishd/collegework/README.md

 14. Conclusion

-This project demonstrates how distributed machine learning frameworks can effectively process and model national-scale traffic data.

-By combining optimized data engineering techniques with ensemble learning models, the system achieves:
+This project demonstrates how distributed machine learning frameworks can effectively process and model national-scale traffic data.By combining optimized data engineering techniques with ensemble learning models, the system achieves:

 High predictive accuracy